This Michigan bucket list item is brought to you by Keweenaw Convention & Visitors Bureau.

 In Eagle River, the Fitzgerald’s Hotel & Restaurant is known for its eclectic menu with barbecue and an outstanding selection of local beer.
 It also serves cocktails, whiskey, and wine.

-In Copper Harbor, Keweenaw Mountain Lodge is located in what used to be a ship captain’s home.
+In Copper Harbor, Keweenaw Mountain Lodge is on the state of Michigan and the national historical registers.
+The Lodge was designated a state historical location in 1976 and designated a national historical location in 1980.
 The Dining Room is widely known for prime rib but has a very creative menu.
 In addition, you can get craft gourmet coffee at the Little Cabin Cafe.
 Or grab beer, cocktails, and wine at The Bar.

 Another Copper Harbor favorite is the Harbor Haus Restaurant, which serves Austrian-inspired cuisine.
 The vast menu includes steaks, seafood, and more.
 However, it’s best known for pork schnitzel.
 From the bar, you can get German beer, cocktails, and a variety of wines.